REI Co-op Traverse 70 Review

 Adjustability and Fit

-At $250, we think that the REI Traverse 70 offers fair value.
+We think that the REI Traverse 70 offers fair value.
 You get what you pay for, and what you pay for is a solid pack with a ton of organizational features.
 It is a sturdy design that we think carries regular and above-average loads well enough that it could be the do-it-all pack for most folks.

 This pack is a durable companion.
 It offers tons of features, perhaps more than it needs to.
 In any case, if you are in the market for a model that will keep you organized while you cover miles, the REI Traverse 70 is worth a strong look.